natelandau/halp/README.md

 [![Changelog](https://img.shields.io/github/v/release/natelandau/halp?include_prereleases&label=changelog)](https://github.com/natelandau/halp/releases) [![PyPI version](https://badge.fury.io/py/halper.svg)](https://badge.fury.io/py/halper) [![Tests](https://github.com/natelandau/halp/actions/workflows/test.yml/badge.svg)](https://github.com/natelandau/halp/actions/workflows/test.yml) [![codecov](https://codecov.io/gh/natelandau/halp/graph/badge.svg?token=NHBKL0B6CL)](https://codecov.io/gh/natelandau/halp)

 Halp is a command line tool that reminds you how to use your custom shell commands.
 It finds aliases and functions from your dotfiles and indexes them so you can query them later.
-Simply type `halp <command>` to see what it does or `halp --list` to see all your custom commands.
+Simply type `halp search <command>` to see what the command does or `halp list` to see all your custom commands.

 Point Halp at the appropriate dotfiles and it will index all your custom commands and add them to categories you specify.
 Then you can query it to find your commands and their usage.